aleksandr-vin/aleksandr-vin.github.io/_posts/2021-07-14-refactoring-hints.md

 Random hints on refactoring.

-Refactorings differ, but some hints remain useful.
+Refactorings differ, but some findings remain useful.
 Recently I was busy with a massive change of a common functionality, such as _logging_ interface across a multi-module project.

 ## Some project stats: